Palespyder/PyProjects/Educational/README.md

 ---

-## Project 20: Expense Manager with Flask and ChartJS
+## Expense Manager with Flask and ChartJS
 **Description:**
 An expense management application built with Flask for the backend and ChartJS for visualizing expenses.